A major creative opportunity for Aboriginal and Torres Strait Islander artists.

 In 2020 The Royal Children’s Hospital (RCH) will celebrate its 150th anniversary.
 In recognition of this major milestone, the RCH and RCH Foundation will present RCH150, a year-long program to celebrate the extraordinary impact 150 years of great care has had on the children of Australia, and to chart a path towards the future of paediatric healthcare.

-To commemorate the 150th Anniversary, the RCH Foundation is commissioning a major artwork to be permanently installed within the hospital’s Parkville campus.
-The commission seeks applications of an original public artwork by an Australian First Nations artist or artist collective, with the successful applicant/s being granted $100,000 to create their work.
+To commemorate the 150th Anniversary, the RCH Foundation is commissioning a major artwork to be permanently installed at the hospital’s Parkville campus.
+The commission will see an Australian First Nations artist or artist collective, being granted $100,000 to create their work.
+The project will be launched NAIDOC Week 2020.

 The project will: